Offer Image Discover the Hidden Strategies

 Revenue is all about the number of SQLs you close compared to the total number of SQLs in your pipeline.

-Is this where a lot of marketing and sales teams stop.
+Is this where a lot of marketing and sales teams stop?
 They convert the lead to a customer and then focus on the next lead.
 But that leaves out two key pieces of our growth marketing framework: Retention and Referral.

 5. Retention

-Why is Retention such an essential part of our growth marketing framework?
+Why is Retention an essential part of our growth marketing framework?
 Let’s rewind to the goal of growth marketing to answer that question.

 6. Referral